WISDOM FOR LIVING DAILY DEVOTIONAL

 BY T. O. BANSO

 “Discipline your children while there is hope.
-If you don’t, you will ruin their lives” (Proverbs 19:18 New Living Translation).
+Otherwise you will ruin their lives” (Proverbs 19:18 New Living Translation).

 The tragedy that befell Eli the priest and his household in the Bible, underscores the importance of parental discipline.
 There is no record that the LORD found Eli wanting in the performance of his duties as a priest to the nation of Israel.